| CHAPTER H10 THE BRITISH ENLIGHTENMENT |

 boon to international law.
 Previously all international laws had to conform to

-the various religions of the many countries around the world with the result
+the various religions of the many countries around the world with the result that

-then to Descartes, then to Grotius, then to Coke, then to one of the Protestant
+Descartes, then to Grotius, then to Coke, then to one of the Protestant

 Reformers, then to Aquinas, then to Augustine, then to the Greek philosophers